DemISee1/DemISee1.github.io/README.md

         ![](Images/PushToOrigin.png)

-    - After completing this step your resume should be visible in your remote Github repository.
+    - After completing this step your resume should be visible in your remote GitHub repository.
 You can view your repository by visiting `github.com/[YourUsername]/[YourRepositoryName]`.

-4. Set up Github Pages.
+4. Set up GitHub Pages.

     - Navigate to your remote repository by visiting `github.com/[YourUsername]/[YourRepositoryName]`.
-    - Now you need to edit your repository settings to tell Github Pages which directory to render.
+    - Now you need to edit your repository settings to tell GitHub Pages which directory to render.
         - Navigate to the repository settings by pressing the *settings* button which is located in the navigation bar at the top of the page.
 This will direct you to a new page.
         - Navigate to the 'Pages' tab under 'Code and Automation'.
         - Once there, change the 'Source' under 'Build and deployment' to 'Deploy from a branch'.